 - Kitaniji, the conductor from The World Ends with You.
 He wears black, has several Kick the Dog moments with Neku, wants to mass-brainwash... and has the given name "Megumi".
 A GIRLS name.
 The agressive variant of the Pig-Noise could count as well.

 - The SS Tea Cup guard and one of Captain Syrup's most important soldiers in Wario Land 1 and 2 is called Bobo.
-And this is a creature that looks like a cross between a crow and a dragon, that happens to be bigger than a cat in the original game.
+And this is a creature that looks like a cross between a crow and a dragon, that happens to be bigger than a car in the original game.

 - Metal Slug 3 has giant monstrous eels named Helen, Linda, Jenny, and Barbie.

-- DOG in Half-Life 2 is a multi-ton apelike robot that can throw cats and tear Striders apart with its bare hands... and it's equipped with a personality of a dog: Playful, protective and affectionate towards Alyx Vance and her allies.
+- DOG in Half-Life 2 is a multi-ton apelike robot that can throw cars and tear Striders apart with its bare hands... and it's equipped with a personality of a dog: Playful, protective and affectionate towards Alyx Vance and her allies.

 - Dragonfable has Fluffy as the name of the Big Bad's undead dragon.
 There's also the doom kitten. the one who looks like a kitten but is really an evil summoner of the undead

-- One can easily invoke this trope in Dragon Age: Origins when naming your Badass Mabari Warhound.
+- One can easily invoke this trope in Dragon Age: Origins when naming your badass Mabari Warhound.
 One the game's writers dubbed it "Rabbit".
 Penny Arcade went with "Barkspawn".
 It's almost certain that some fans have actually named it "Fluffy" at one point.

 - Drakan: Order of the Flame leaves this one to the player's imagination - while you never get to encounter its owner, there's a weapon hidden in a cave in the Wartok Canyons level called "John the Monster's Axe" (and given the kind of world Drakan is and what kinds of enemies are encountered, there's no telling what kind of Monster this John is).